pixincreate/PrivacyGuides-India/README.md

 Most of the apps that are developed in India ask for your phone number for authentication purposes.
 They do this to <mark>reduce server costs</mark> as it will reduce spam but at the cost of your privacy (why do you care about them?).
 It is recommended that you refrain from using such apps.
 If you really need to use them, you can use a fake number or an alias to your original number.

-## 3.6 Whats up!?
+## 3.6 Whats up with WhatsApp!?

 WhatsApp is a proprietary messaging service owned by Meta (formerly known as Facebook).
-The app is extremely popular in the country and is used by almost everyone.
+The app is <mark>extremely popular in the country</mark> and is used by almost everyone.
+It is really hard to convince anyone to not use WhatsApp.

 > Messaging apps popularity grow in an exponential manner.
 People use an app because their friends use it.
 Their friends use it because their friends use it.
 This is how it grows.
 It is not because it is the best app out there.
 It is because it is popular.